Link11 WAAP

 • In the user interface, mTLS is only available when using an (Network Load Balancer).
 To enable mTLS when using a Link11 load balancer, contact support.

-mTLS verification does not exempt a client from other types of traffic filtering.
+• mTLS verification does not exempt a client from other types of traffic filtering.
 Even if a client successfully establishes an mTLS connection with L11WAAP, its requests will still be blocked if they originate from a banned source, or exceed rate limits, or match a content filtering signature, etc.

-• your changes.
+• Save and publish your changes.

 • Assign the appropriate certificate to each Server Group:

-• Open the Server Group in the page.
+Open the Backend Service in the page.

-• Publish your changes.
+your changes.

 NLB